-DEPARTMENTAL ENGL 015 or eligibility for ENGL 101 or ENGL ADVISORY: 101H as determined by SBVC assessment process
+DEPARTMENTAL READ or eligibility for ENGL 101 or ENGL

 This course explores discussion principles, communication skills, conflict management, participation practices, and leadership within small groups in a variety of contexts.
 Group formation, verbal and non-verbal communication, listening, and decision-making procedures are also examined.
 Emphasis is on group participation, group discussion, and group projects/presentations.